 The number of children per woman has declined sharply in recent decades and even threatens to drop below 2 this century.
 If that happens, the average life expectancy must always increase lest population will begin to decline towards zero.
 To have an ever-increasing life expectancy is only possible if effective life extension technology is developed.

-I shall not take a position on what is the optimal number of people on Earth, but if we can prevent people from getting sick and dying, that is obviously a good thing.
+I'm not going to take a position on what is the optimal number of people on Earth, but if we can prevent people from getting sick and dying, that is obviously a good thing.
 And as we have seen, that does not necessarily mean that the population will grow beyond all bounds.
 Depending on how many children it will be common to have in the future, developing life extension technology may actually be necessary - humankind may risk dying out if we don't!

 1) Here we get a geometric series where the first term, a = 30 x 50 million, with quotient k = 0.5.
 The number of births when the time (number of generations) goes to infinity, then becomes: